leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 13 - Adrift/ReadMe.txt

 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today) Added the ability to activate shipping via the Nexus desktop
+EndTimeUTC value --> 2893423600 (so that it can still be done today) Added the ability to activate shipping via the Nexus desktop The Phase 4 become optional because the reward (the Ship of the Damned freighter) is broken.
+Claiming this reward will crash your game.
+Unlocking this reward will still unlock the Ship of the Damned freighter in the Quicksilver vendor, you just can't claim it on the expedition.
+To end the expedition you must replace the SEASON_DATA_CACHE.JSON with one from a different season, or restart the game in online mode.

 Notes
 ------